Mananpatel08/Python-Work/GestureGo/README.md

 # GestureGo: Gesture-Based Controllers

+# GestureGo

 **GestureGo** is an innovative project designed to control media playback, presentation slides, and mouse movement using hand gestures.
 The project utilizes **MediaPipe** for hand gesture recognition and integrates it with **PyAutoGUI** and **Pynput** to control various applications on the computer.

+This is my **last year group project** from college, showcasing the application of computer vision and gesture recognition in practical use cases.
+With **GestureGo**, users can interact with their devices through simple hand gestures, offering a more intuitive and hands-free experience.

+Feel free to explore, modify, and contribute to the project.
+Contributions and suggestions are always welcome!

 ## Project Overview